cmoody2/Internship_Code_Summary/README.md

 ## **Web Scraping**

 With the following user stories, we were tasked with utilizing Beautiful Soup to scrape a web page for relevant information.
 I chose a well-known vendor within the keyboard community, KDBfans.
 Specifically, I scraped their group buy page for the latest products and displayed them as a 'Vendor Spotlight' on my application.
 My rationale behind this was that each month we could focus on different vendors within the community showcasing their offerings.
-This was a great exercise of understanding how to navigate the data structure of this website and parsing through the html I decided to use.
+This was a great exercise of understanding how to navigate the data structure of this website and parse through the html I decided to use.

 ![Index and Search Views](/images/story6-7_webscraping.png)